huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 Write 3–4 sentences responding to:
 “Which internal LAN threat do you believe is the most difficult for a network administrator to detect, and why?”

-ARP spoofing is particularly difficult to detect because it blends into normal network activity.
-ARP tables change frequently during legitimate operation, which can hide malicious updates.
+ARP spoofing is hard to detect because it blends into normal network activity.
+ARP tables change frequently during actual use, which can hide malicious updates.
 Evidence from ARP and neighbor tables shows how easily mappings can be altered.
 This demonstrates how normal LAN behavior can conceal attacks.

 ## Hands-On Lab — Observing ARP Requests and Replies (Bridged Mode)